-Scattering urns are designed to hold ashes and then easily disperse them back to the earth.
+Scattering urns are designed to hold ashes and then easily disperse them back to the earth when you are ready.
 Scattering urns add dignity and comfort to the scattering process.
 Some scattering urns have a secondary function while others are biodegradable urns.
-Cremation Solutions has the world's largest selection of scattering urns.
-We hope one will provide comfort to your family for this final act of love.
+Cremation Solutions has the world's largest selection of scattering urns and we hope one will provide comfort to your family for this final act of love.

 How does a cremation urn for ashes open and close?

-This depends on the style and material of cremation urn.
+How the urn opens and closes depends on the style and material of cremation urn.
 Some open and close with a threaded lid; this is more common in metal urns, like brass and copper.
 Wooden urns usually have a panel on the bottom that is fastened with screws.
 Some urns have a bung hole with a plastic plug.
 Some of our marble urns have a threaded bung hole.
-Ceramic urns for ashes may have a friction fitting lid that can be sealed with a bit of silicone sealent or a plug in the bottom.
+Ceramic urns for ashes may have a friction fitting lid that can be sealed with a bit of silicone sealant or a plug in the bottom.
 One key feature to a scattering urn is that it can be opened and closed with ease.
 Scattering urns are designed to easily disperse the ashes back into nature, so they are designed to be easily and thoroughly emptied.
-For added protection or just a permanent closure you can add some crazy glue or some clear silicone to the opening.
+For added protection or just a permanent closure you can add some crazy glue or some clear silicone to the opening of the cremation urn.